Azure/acr/docs/preview/abac-repo-permissions/README.md

 Azure attribute-based access control (Azure ABAC) enables you to scope permissions within your registry by scoping roles to specific repositories.
 This approach enhances your security by allowing permissions for particular repositories, rather than the entire registry.
 This approach strengthens the security posture of your container registry by limiting access, thereby reducing the risk of unauthorized access or data breaches.

-Azure ABAC builds on Azure role-based access control (Azure RBAC) introducing the ability to set conditions when authoring [Azure role assignments](https://learn.microsoft.com/en-us/azure/role-based-access-control/conditions-overview).
+Azure ABAC builds on Azure Entra role-based access control (Azure RBAC) introducing the ability to set conditions when authoring [Azure Entra role assignments](https://learn.microsoft.com/en-us/azure/role-based-access-control/conditions-overview).
 ABAC conditions can narrow down role assignment permissions to specific repositories within the registry based on set conditions.
 For example, you might grant access solely to repositories that start with a certain prefix or exactly match a given name, providing a more secure and controlled access management system.

 ABAC conditions can enhance security by allowing integration with both [built-in ACR roles](https://learn.microsoft.com/en-us/azure/container-registry/container-registry-roles) and custom role assignments.
 They are also compatible with various Microsoft Entra ID identities, including users, groups, service principals, and managed identities.
 This capability is supported across all ACR SKUs, ensuring a wide range of options for access management within your registry.